apps1stonlinesolutions/slate/source/index.html.md

       "id": 30,
       "status": 3000,
       "action": 19,
-      "message": "Payment status changed for SW12 2TH at 10:00.",
+      "message": "Hey, SW12 2TH at 10:00 has been changed from Unpaid to Paid.", "sound": "default.mp3",
-      "sound": "default.mp3",
       "payload": {
           "booking_id": 123